c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

     touch .devcontainer/devcontainer.json
     ```

-    Otherwise you can just create a `.devcontainer.json` in your project root. (pay attention to the initial dot!)
+    Otherwise, you can just create a `.devcontainer.json` in your project root. (pay attention to the initial dot!)

 3. **Edit the `devcontainer.json` file with the following content:**